joaowenzel/grain_tracking/README.md

 ```

 a <br />
-and adjust the "threshold" and "arealim" variables to obtain good tracers positions identification:
+and adjust the "threshold" and "arealim" variables to obtain good tracers positions identification:<br />